dfelinto/blender-manual/data_system/scene_creation.rst

 use :kbd:`ctrl-L` → :guilabel:`To Scene...`,
 and choose the scene where you want your objects to appear.
-Those will be linked to the original objects; to make them single user (independent, unlinked…) in a given scene go to that scene, select them and use :kbd:`U`.
+Those will be linked to the original objects; to make them single user (independent, unlinked...) in a given scene go to that scene, select them and use :kbd:`U`.
-You will be presented with a few options that allow you to free up the datablocks (Object, Material, Texture…) that you want.
+You will be presented with a few options that allow you to free up the datablocks (Object, Material, Texture...) that you want.

 Removing a scene from the file